VCE Year 11/12

 What is a Program?

 A Program is a group of studies, taken over two to three years, which focuses on a particular career area.
-Students can select a program from the alternatives in this handbook, or create their own “wish list” program.
+Students can select a program from the electives in this handbook.
 When choosing a program students must keep in mind that it should:

 - Fulfil the specific requirements of the VCE in the number and range of units recommended